Ultimate Mark

 YOSHIYUKI TOMINO PROFILE

 Born November 5, 1941, in Odawara, Kanagawa Prefecture.
 After graduating from the cinema department of Nihon University's College of Art, he joined Osamu Tezuka's Mushi Production in 1964.
 He debuted as an episode director on several episodes of Mighty Atom.
-After leaving the company in 1967, he served as a freelance director on works like Triton of the Sea, Brave Raideen, Super Machine Zambot 3, and The Unchallengeable Daitarn 3.
+After leaving the company in 1967, he served as a freelance director on works like Triton of the Sea, Reideen the Brave, Super Machine Zambot 3, and The Unchallengeable Daitarn 3.
 As chief director of 1979's Mobile Suit Gundam, he became a leading director of the anime world.
 He is also active as a novelist.

 HIDEAKI ANNO PROFILE